-The Outer Hebrides is perfect for a particular type of tourist who is not looking for theme parks or shopping centres.
-People come to the Isle of Lewis to see the deserted golden beaches, fauna and flora, and to appreciate the Outer Hebrides for what it is.
+The Outer Hebrides is for a particular type of tourist who are not looking for theme parks or a bouncy castle, and people come here to see the deserted golden beaches, fauna and flora, and to appreciate the Outer Hebrides for what it is.

 So it comes back to that journey, and whether you can take stock and think again.

 The Outer Hebrides are unsurpassed in their beauty and diversity of natural landscapes and species, and few places match their abundance of peaceful, unspoilt habitats.
 Fewer still have such a rich cultural tradition and human history.
 The Neolithic settlers of over 6000 years ago being the first communities, as evidenced by the fascinating and well-preserved archaeology – the truly remarkable standing stones of Callanish are older than Stonehenge and pre-date the Egyptian pyramids by over 1000 years.

 The Isle or Lewis can be reached by flights from most Scottish airports, and a few English airports, or by ferry from Uig on Skye to Tarbert, or Ullapool to Stornoway.

 Although Lewis is the biggest Island in the UK, life here is very different.
 Even so, you feel a powerful sense of community.
 It’s as if the surrounding circle of coastline focuses the community feeling.